-Grade 1 is a mild injury with some pain but little or no swelling.
-The ankle may feel stiff and the athlete may be some difficulty in walking or running.
+A grade 1 sprain is a mild injury with some pain, but little or no swelling.
+Your ankle may feel stiff and you will have some difficulty walking or running.
 However, they will most likely be able to finish the training session or game.
 Ligaments are usually stretched rather than completely torn.
 They tend to recover relatively quickly, usually somewhere between 2 and 4 weeks.

-Grade 3 is a complete or near complete tear of the ligament.
-There will be immediate, severe ankle pain and the ankle will feel very unstable and weak.
-Swelling occurs immediately, with bruising often developing over the following 48 hours.
-If you suspect a grade 3 sprain then you will need an x-ray to rule out fractures.
-Severe ankle sprains (grade 3) can take up to 3 months to recover.
+A grade 3 sprain is a complete, or near complete tear of the ligament.
+You will have immediate, severe ankle pain and your ankle will feel very unstable and weak.
+Your ankle will swell up immediately, with bruising often developing over the following 48 hours.
+If you suspect your have a grade 3 sprain then you should seek medical attention as soon as possible.
+You will need an x-ray to rule out fractures.
+Severe ankle sprains can take up to 3 months to recover.